 - Telemedicine Will Become the Preferred Healthcare Model by Many: The initial push for telemedicine among the healthcare community was to provide healthcare access to patients who were located in remote regions of the world.
+With the effects of the COVID-19 virus, it is now a necessity to connect everyone to healthcare practitioners from remote locations and local neighbourhoods alike.
+This is to prevent the spread of the novel coronavirus from and to hospitals and to keep the influx of patients manageable.
 This push has brought with it billions of dollars in revenue, as the demand for healthcare access has trumped the need for human interactions with providers.
-For rural hospitals, telemedicine has brought them a new avenue of generating revenue, as population decline in rural areas has put them at a higher risk of closing due to insufficient funds to keep up with the latest technology.
-While telemedicine may have started out as being a convenient method for those who have poor access, it is now becoming the preferred model by both consumers and providers.

 - FemTech Will Continue to Rise & Enhance How Women Are Treated: Digital health solutions have historically been dominated by male-centred venture capitalist firms; which struggled to find digital health solutions that worked for women.
 Now, with the rise of more females within venture capitalist firms, we are seeing more digital health products come to life that revolves around women-specific health issues and reproductive healthcare.